 - Pinch of Ceylon cinnamon (optional)

 Place milk in a saucepan and heat on low just until bubbles form.
 Remove from heat and mix in the raw honey, grated nut meg, and cinnamon if using.
 Drink 30 minutes to an hour before bed.

 Everybody is different, and it might not affect you as strongly as it did me.
 But I’d recommend drinking your milk and nutmeg sleep elixir once you’re in for the night.

 Nutmeg Sleep Remedy Variations

-I love the flavor of this sleep elixir.
+I love the flavor of this warm milk sleep recipe.
 No surprise, it tastes just like custard!
 Here’s how you can personalize it to suit your tastes: